-There are a number of UU congregations who share ministers and other staff in a yoked model or a variation of a yoked model.
-While they may share a minister and/or a faith development professional, their yoked partnership is not always noted on their websites.
+There are a number of UU congregations who share ministers and other staff in a coupled model or a variation of a coupled model.
+While they may share a minister and/or a faith development professional, their coupled partnership is not always noted on their websites.

 - made up of two or more independent congregations (each retains its board, bylaws, and budgets)